murchandamus/bips/bip-update-process.md

 * Motivation -- The motivation is critical for BIPs.
 It should clearly explain what issue the BIP addresses, and how the existing situation is inadequate to address the problem that the BIP solves.
 * Specification -- The technical specification should describe the syntax and semantics of any new feature.
-The specification should be detailed enough to enable any Bitcoin project to create an interoperable implementation.
+The specification should be detailed enough to enable any bitcoin project to create an interoperable implementation.
 * Rationale -- The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work.
 The rationale should address important objections or concerns raised.